Chapter 3: Student Affairs

 - The Northeast State Student Traffic Court hears student appeals of traffic violations evolving from the violation of the Traffic and Parking Regulations on the campus.

 - The Student Traffic Court shall have a residing Chief Justice, an Associate Chief Justice, and a maximum of four (4) Justices selected from the student body by a Selection Committee through an application and interview process.
 The term of appointment for Justices will be for no more than four (4) semesters or until the date of their graduation unless otherwise prohibited.

-- The Selection Committee appointing the Justices shall consist of a student representative from the current Student Traffic Court (if available), the Director of Leadership Programs, the Chief of Police, and the Vice President for Student Affairs or his/her designee.
+- The Selection Committee appointing the Justices shall consist of a student representative from the current Student Traffic Court (if available), the Director of Student Life, the Chief of Police, and the Vice President for Student Affairs or his/her designee.

-- The Chief Justice, in consultation with the Director of Leadership Programs, shall set the dates of any face-to-face Traffic Court hearings and notify the Student Justices.
+- The Chief Justice, in consultation with the Director of Student Life, shall set the dates of any face-to-face Traffic Court hearings and notify the Student Justices.

-- The administrative advisor to the Student Traffic Court shall be the Director of Leadership Programs or his/her designated representative.
+- The administrative advisor to the Student Traffic Court shall be the Director of Student Life or his/her designated representative.

 - The Chief Justice shall be responsible for keeping Court records.

 - The Northeast State Student Traffic Court shall hear only student cases that are contested.
 Students may choose to contest citations through the Student Traffic Court’s online appeal process or by requesting an in-person hearing before the Student Traffic Court.
 Appeals should be filed within 45 calendar days of the citation’s date of issue.
 Exception: Citations for parking in a disabled parking zone must be appealed to the Vice President for Administrative Services through the Chief of Police within 45 calendar days.